 Adapting to Sea Level Rise in Hayward, California

 The Hayward shoreline extends from San Leandro Creek to the Alameda Creek Flood Control Channel in east San Francisco Bay.
 In 1970, HASPA, which consists of the City of Hayward, the Hayward Area Park and Recreation District, and the East Bay Regional Park District, was established to “coordinate agency planning activities and adopt and carry out improvement of the Hayward shoreline for future generations.”
-HASPA has helped purchase, preserve, and restore over 3,000 acres along the Hayward shoreline.
+HASPA has helped purchase, preserve, and restore over 3,150 acres along the Hayward shoreline.
 Several successful wetland mitigation areas are located along the shoreline and form a tidal buffer that helps protect public and private infrastructure.

-In response to projected sea level rise scenarios, HASPA commissioned a preliminary study by PWA to evaluate the impact of anticipated sea level rise on shoreline resources and the actions that can be taken to protect wetlands and shoreline development.
+In response to projected sea level rise scenarios, HASPA commissioned a preliminary study by ESA to evaluate the impact of anticipated sea level rise on shoreline resources and the actions that can be taken to protect wetlands and shoreline development.

 Outcomes and Conclusions

 The Hayward Regional Shoreline Adaptation Master Plan was released in October 2020.
 Once an Environmental Impacts Report is released for the plan, HASPA will create operations and management plans to detail implementation steps, including task responsibilities and monitoring processes.